When it Rains it Pours (Literally too!)

 Big Book Quote

-~Alcoholics Anonymous, 4th Edition, There Is A Solution, pg.
-24~
+~Alcoholics Anonymous, 4th Edition, More About Alcoholism, pg.
+33~

 24 Hours a Day – The Little Black Book